GoogleCloudPlatform/dataflow-speech-redaction/README.md

 5. The Cloud Dataflow job identifies sensitive information and writes the findings to a JSON file on Cloud Storage.
 6. A second Cloud Function is triggered on object.create that reads the findings JSON file, redacts sensitive information from the audio file and writes the redacted audio file to Cloud Storage.

+## Required IAM Permissions

+The service account or user executing these commands requires the following IAM Roles at the GCP Project level.
+These are grouped by their functional domain:

+*Compute & Orchestration*
+- Cloud Functions Developer: To deploy and manage function-based logic.

+- Compute Admin: Full control over GCE resources (VMs, disks).

+- Dataflow Developer: To execute and monitor data processing pipelines.

+*Networking*
+- Compute Network Admin: To create and modify VPC resources.

+- Compute Network User: Allows the execution account to utilize existing network resources.

+*Data & Security*
+- DLP Administrator: Full access to Cloud Data Loss Prevention features.

+- Storage Admin: Full control over GCS buckets and objects.

+- Pub/Sub Admin: To manage messaging topics and subscriptions.

+*Identity & Access Management (IAM)*
+- Project IAM Admin: To manage access control for the project.

+- Service Account User: Allows the executor to "act as" a service account to run jobs.

+- Service Usage Admin: To enable or disable APIs required by the script.

+*Logging & Monitoring*
+- Logging Admin: To manage log sinks and configurations.

+- Logs Viewer: To audit and troubleshoot execution via logs.

 ## APIs

 #### Enable the required APIs: